lukejacksonn/Actuate/README.md

 ### Already Animating

-The only time the actuate with throw an _error_ is if you try animate an element that is already animating:
+The only time Actuate will throw an _error_ is if you try animate an element that is already animating:

 ```js
 addEventListener('click', () =>